mattymo18/Web_Page/content/authors/admin/_index.md

 title: Matt Johnson
 ---

-I am a Masters student in the Data Science and Analytics program at the University of North Carolina in Chapel Hill with a passion for Sports Analytics.
+I completed my MS in the Data Science and Analytics (2022) and my BS in Statistics (2020) at the University of North Carolina in Chapel Hill in May 2022.

-I completed my undergraduate degree majoring in Statistics and Analytics with a minor in Mathematics from the University of North Carolina in Chapel Hill.

-I specialize in R to build models and graphics designed to assist with strategic communication between data scientists and people outside the field.
-I’ve also utilized Rshiny to create applications for displaying analyses and conveying results.
+I use R, Python, and MATLAB to build models and graphics designed to assist with strategic communication between data scientists and people outside the field.

-Sports analytics has become a major part of my research and is the subject of my thesis.
-I hope to use [nflfastR](https://cran.r-project.org/web/packages/nflfastR/readme/README.html) to gain a deeper understanding of professional football and to predict game outcomes, analyze players, and help on field decision makers leverage data driven insights.
+I have a passion for Sports Analytics especially in the NFL.
+I participated in the 2022 NFL Big Data Bowl and developed new metrics to assess player contribution during punts.

+I love the outdoors and spend most of my time outside of programming fly fishing.
+I previoulsy worked as a fishing guide on the Kenai Peninsula for Trout and Salmon.

+Please check out my Resume!

 {{% staticref "media/MJ_Resume.pdf" "newtab" %}}Resume{{% /staticref %}}